insidemordecai/website/content/posts/202210-fedora-setup-guide/index.md

 - **Gaming**: Steam
 - **Multimedia**: [Shortwave][shortwave], Spotify, VLC
 - **Terminal Emulator**: Alacritty (including [nautilus-open-any-terminal] and [starship])
-- **Torrent Client**: qBittorent
+- **Torrent Client**: Deluge (simple and works well with GTK - qBittorrent was my previous option)
 - **Utilities**: htop, [Xtreme Download Manager][xdm] (only for YouTube and large downloads)
 - **Others**: Discord, Extension Manager, gThumb, [ProtonVPN][protonvpn-fedora-download], [Solaar][solaar] (for Logitech peripherals)

-Then remove the extra apps not needed, for me these include totem (GNOME Videos), Firefox (RPM version), GNOME Terminal etc.
+Afterwards, I remove the extra apps thats I don't need, for me these include totem (GNOME Videos), GNOME Weather, Firefox (pre-installed version), GNOME Terminal etc.

 Typically I play around with some extensions or have mixed feelings about some (**\***) but these are the extensions that I use from the Extensions Manager app and use: